Guildford Crowns the Town’s Best Bar None Winners

-Guildford’s pubs, bars, clubs and restaurants celebrated at the Electric Theatre on Monday 11th June as the town’s Best Bar None award winners were announced following the fifth year of judging.
+Guildford’s pubs, bars, clubs and restaurants celebrated the return of the town’s Best Bar None Awards at the Electric Theatre on Wednesday 12th October, following a two year absence due to Covid.
 Delivered by Experience Guildford, the town centre’s Business Improvement District, the nationally acclaimed awards celebrate best practice amongst the licensed trade, showcasing the hard work and commitment of Guildford’s venues to create and run safe, responsible and inviting town centre evening economy businesses.

-A total of 18 venues gained Best Bar None accreditation across five key categories, covering best bar, best pub, best restaurant, best late night venue and best independent.
+A total of 34 venues gained Best Bar None accreditation across nine key categories, covering national and independent operators across the bar, pub, restaurant, late night venue and entertainment sectors.
 Each venue was assessed and judged by an expert panel on their delivery of four set operational criteria to select individual category winners.
 The assessment criteria included:

 - Prevention of crime and disorder